kgautam01/DNN-Based-Face-Detection/README.md

 ```
 $python face_detection_images.py --image IMAGE_NAME.jpg --prototxt deploy.prototxt \--model dnn_model.caffemodel
 ```
-> Make sure the images are of type 'jpg'(any other format, even jpeg, will throw errors).
+> Make sure the images are of format 'jpg'(any other format, even jpeg, will throw errors).
 > Also, make sure not to give any unnecesssary spaces in this command, as it may also throw some errors.

 * For face_detection_videos.py